kanishkakum/Covid19-Vaccination-Analysis/README.md

 3. Analysed the data and nature of the columns.

-4. Loaded that in powerbi, cleaned that data using power query editor with DAX
+4. Loaded that data in powerbi.

 5. Developed an interactive dashboard.